matthewdavidson5/networkanalyzers/README.md

 ## USAGE

 Load a script via standard python3 compiler in the shell.
-Option .pcap capture files may be supplied, otherwise a capture will be performed at runtime.
+Optional .pcap capture files may be supplied, otherwise a capture will be performed at runtime.